Slack–Okta Integration: How To Set Up SSO and User Provisioning in Slack

 Happy Das

-How to Set Up Slack-Okta Integration for SSO and Provisioning of Slack Users?
+Slack–Okta Integration: How To Set Up SSO and User Provisioning in Slack

-Between onboarding new hires and offboarding departing employees, manually managing Slack access can quickly become a security risk or consume hours you don't have.
-When you’re dealing with hundreds (or even thousands) of users, every manual step adds up.
+Between onboarding new hires and offboarding departing employees, manually managing Slack access can quickly turn into a security risk — or consume hours you don’t have.
+When you’re dealing with hundreds (or thousands) of users, every manual step adds up.

-If you’ve ever chased down Slack accounts after someone left, or scrambled to add new users across channels before day one, you know the pain.
-We’ve heard the same thing again and again from IT admins: “We want to automate everything we can, starting with SSO and deprovisioning.”
+If you’ve ever chased down Slack accounts after someone left, or scrambled to add new users to the right workspaces and channels before day one, you’ve felt this pain firsthand.
+Many IT admins tell us the same thing: “We want to automate access control, starting with SSO and user deprovisioning.”

 What Are the Benefits of Integrating Slack With Okta?

-4. Faster Onboarding & Offboarding Workflows: New hires receive instant access to Slack (with the proper channels and apps) on their first day; departing employees are removed in seconds.
+4. Faster Onboarding & Offboarding Workflows: New hires gain access to Slack on day one through automated Slack provisioning, while departing employees are removed immediately when their Okta account is disabled — eliminating delays and security gaps in offboarding.

 Which Okta Features Are Used in Slack Integration?